 Comfort | Because of the natural breathability of the fiber, wool is comfortable in many conditions, from indoors to outdoors, from hot to cold, from wet to dry.
 The ability to absorb moisture, and not feel wet to the touch, makes wool a superior choice for comfort.
 Studies have shown that sleeping under wool blankets helps to regulate your temperature and can lead to better quality sleep.

-Safety | Wool is naturally fire resistant.
+Safety | Wool is naturally fire-resistant.
 The fiber will not burn, melt, or produce toxic fumes, so it is a superior choice for all home products.
 Wool also absorbs and holds airborne toxins, so it can improve interior air quality.

 Care | Wool naturally resists odors and soiling.
 This means many more uses between cleanings.
 Wool blankets should be shaken out on a regular basis, and if possible aired out in sunlight once a year.
 Select Pendleton woolens can be machine washed and dried.
 All can be dry cleaned when needed.

 In addition, many other Pendleton Home products are certified for sustainability.
+See product labeling for specific certifications.

 Oeko-Tex Made in Green